radkisson/MAGI/docs/ROADMAP.md

 ### Vision Statement

-> "RIN will evolve from a sovereign AI organism into a **production-ready, enterprise-grade system** through gradual, incremental improvements—while maintaining complete user sovereignty, privacy, and the zero-friction operational philosophy."
+> "MAGI will evolve from a sovereign AI organism into a **production-ready, enterprise-grade system** through gradual, incremental improvements—while maintaining complete user sovereignty, privacy, and the zero-friction operational philosophy."

 ### Core Principles